dirtbags/pcapdb/README.md

 failures in certain pip installed packages.
 Add `PATH=$PATH:<pgsql_bin_path>` to the end of your 'make install' command to fix this.
 For me, it is: `make install PATH=$PATH:/usr/pgsql-9.4/bin`.

 # 3. Setup
 After running 'make install', there are a few more steps to perform.

 ## 3-1: Post-Install script
 The core/bin/post-install.sh script will handle the vast majority of the system setup for you.
- - It does so idempotently, so it can be run multiple times without breaking anything.
+ - Only run once.
+It can cause issues if you run it multiple times. ~~It does so idempotently, so it can be run multiple times without breaking anything.~~ If you run it again, you may have to re-install completely.
+Moving the old PcapDB install files to another directory can cause problems as well.
  - Run without arguments to get the usage information.
   - Basically, you want to give it arguments based on whether you're setting up a search head (-s), a capture node (-c), or monolithic install (-c -s).
   - You'll also have to give it the search head's IP.
 ```
 /var/pcapdb/core/bin/post-install.sh [-c] [-s] <search_head_ip>